tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 }
 ```

-As we mentioned, the deferreturn is placed at the return point of the 'parent' function.
+A little later, `deferreturn` will be called at the return point of the 'parent' function.

 It gets the current goroutine, and checks whether there are any deferred functions.
 If a deferred function is detected, a call to `runtime.jmpdefer` will be executed, which will jump to the deferred function, and will execute it to appear like it has been called at that point.

-The deferreturn is called again and again, until there are no more deferred functions, that is until `jmpdefer` can flip the Program Counter over to the current function.
+The `deferreturn` is called again and again, until there are no more deferred functions, and `jmpdefer` can flip the Program Counter over to the current function.

 ```go
 // Run a deferred function if there is one.